mj3b/rgds/docs/decision-log.md

 Logs late discoveries (“we also have report X”), approvals, and impact statements.

 ### dependency_map[]
-**Prevents:** underestimating interdependencies across modules/streams.
+**Prevents:** underestimating interdependencies across modules or workstreams.

-Records the few dependencies that actually drive schedule, rework, or risk.
+Records only the dependencies that materially affect schedule, rework, or risk.

 ### data_readiness_status[]
 **Prevents:** pretending key datasets are “ready” when they are audited drafts or still in flight.

-Provides a lightweight readiness view for the rate-limiting items.
+Provides a lightweight readiness view for rate-limiting items at decision time.

 ### publishing_plan
 **Prevents:** changes that arrive after lock points and create submission chaos.